-Pinot Noir put Burgundy region on the wine map.
+Pinot Noir puts Burgundy on the wine map

 Burgundy is located in the North East of France which translates into "cool climate" or "slow ripening".